Comprehensive advice

 ENSURE SUSTAINABLE CONSUMPTION AND PRODUCTION PATTERNS

 How do my consumption patterns impact the environment?
 How can I avoid producing plastic waste?
-What solutions exist in other countries?
+What solutions exist in the partner countries?
 These are questions that motivate projects on SDG 12.

 click here for the project descriptions